 Brewing multiple espressos is time-consuming.
 You can find many espresso coffee makers that will do 2 at once but as soon as you need 3 or 4 or even more than that, it all starts to get quite slow.

 The great thing about the French press is that it is scalable.
-1 cup of French press, 4 minutes.
+1 cup of French press takes 4 minutes.
 4 cups?
 4 minutes.
 8 cups?
 4 minutes.
 So on, and so forth until you have a comically large French press and you’re making coffee for the whole block in, yep, 4 minutes.

 Now you may be thinking of the big board in Starbucks that is covered in vaguely Italian sounding options with espresso bases.
 But most of those aren’t about the coffee, they’re about making a mixed coffee drink with a smorgasbord of accouterments.

-French press coffee will probably just need a slight grind adjustment to get the full experience from those super aromatic, light roast, Yirgacheffe beans you’re super excited about.
-It’s also a lot easier to only change one factor with French press coffee.
-If you change the ratio or grind size.
+French press coffee will probably just need a slight grind adjustment to get the full experience from those super aromatic, light roast, Yirgacheffe beans you’re excited about.
+It’s also a lot easier to only change one factor like the French press ratio or grind size.